×

 -

-An assessment must be made of the screen work being carried out, so that the individual's workplace is appropriately designed, and that the screen units used are suitable or adapted for the work, so that the use is in terms of safety and health fully responsible.
+Assessment - An assessment must be made of the screen work being carried out, so that the individual's workplace is appropriately designed, and that the screen units used are suitable or adapted for the work, so that the use is in terms of safety and health fully responsible.

 This applies both where the employees perform the work at fixed workplaces and where they perform the work at changing workplaces (home).